dmlc/xgboost/README.md

 Persistence of Program
 ====
 Many complicated Machine learning algorithm involves things like temporal memory allocation, result caching.
-It is good to have a persist program that runs over iterations and keeps the resources instead of re-allocate and re-compute the caching every time.
+It is good to have a program that persist over iterations and keeps the resources instead of re-allocate and re-compute the caching every time.
 Rabit allows the process to persist over all iterations.